Changes in the Structure of the U.S. Financial System and Implications for Systemic Risk

 Within the clearance and settlement infrastructure, economies of scale have led to high levels of concentration in some areas.
 Two institutions together now handle the vast majority of clearing business for U.S. government securities and the associated triparty repo market in which over $1 trillion turns over twice each day.
 The dramatic increase in the volume of transactions handled by the core parts of the payments infrastructure places substantially greater demands on the operations of those institutions.
 Moreover, many of the major payment and settlement utilities operate across national boundaries, raising complicated questions for the appropriate allocation of oversight responsibility.

 Alongside these changes in the relative size of institutions and in market structure, financial innovation has led to a dramatic increase in the complexity of the risk management challenge.
 The frontier of financial innovation inevitably advances somewhat ahead of improvements in the risk management and clearing infrastructure.
 The models used to assess risk in the more novel areas of finance are, by definition, less grounded in experience and less valuable in anticipating how prices and correlations change in conditions of stress.
 Consensus on the appropriate accounting treatment is less well established.
 With the dramatic increase in the scope of operations of the major financial institutions, the challenge of pulling together an integrated risk management framework that captures exposures across the entirety of the firm is much greater.
-The potential for conflicts of interest and opportunities for fraud are greater, placing significant burdens on internal compliance regimes.
-The changes in regulation and technology that have increased the opportunities for risk transfer mean that more risk may end up in parts of the financial system where supervision and disclosure is weaker and in parts of the economy less well able to manage it.

 And finally, we have seen substantial growth in the integration of national financial systems.
 Indeed, a number of foreign and foreign-owned banking organizations are among the largest financial institutions in the U.S., with operations here that run into the hundreds of billions of dollars, and in some cases representing the majority of their global assets.
 The major U.S. banks and investment banks are more global in the scope of their operations, and their affiliates are a major presence in many of the countries in which they operate, in some cases with a larger share of financial activity than they have in the U.S. market.
 Payments and clearing arrangements are increasingly transnational in scope.
 But, the legal and supervisory frameworks for financial activity are still national, and are likely to remain so for the foreseeable future.
 And despite the development of a much more intensive and extensive network of cooperation among supervisory and regulatory and enforcement authorities, and movement toward an ever-higher standard of convergence in key elements of the regulatory structure across jurisdictions, the regime is inevitably uneven, with different standards across jurisdictions and therefore continuing opportunities for regulatory arbitrage.